FMIA Week 7: On Benchings, Bad Calls and the Big Miss in Baltimore

 Coaches of the Week

 Ken Whisenhunt, offensive coordinator, Los Angeles Chargers.
 The Chargers designed this game plan so well.
-Whisenhunt obviously knew of the Titans’ tendency in the secondary to try to shut down many of the intermediate routes, and on the first series of each half, Whisenhunt threw deep routes at the Titans, and both times Tennessee was caught flat-footed.
-First it was veteran Logan Ryan, burned by laconic coverage on Tyrell Williams for a 75-yard TD.
+Whisenhunt obviously knew of the Titans’ tendency in the secondary to try to shut down many of the intermediate routes.
+On the first series of each half, Whisenhunt threw deep routes at the Titans and caught them flat-footed both times.
+First it was veteran Logan Ryan, burned by Tyrell Williams for a 75-yard TD.
 Then young safety Kendrick Lewis got way behind Mike Williams for an easy 55-yard TD.
 Good game-planning, excellent execution by Philip Rivers.

 Goat of the Week